simonmichael/hledger/doc/SPEC-lots.md

 for lot tracking (`costInferrerFor` in Balancing.hs).

+However, when a lot-related commodity appears with both signs among the postings (a transfer-like shape), the residual is analysed further:

+- If the residual is exactly one posting's amount (a dispose posting alongside a matched transfer pair, eg a fee disposal written as its own posting with the fee paid in cash), the inferred cost is attached to that posting only, as a total (@@) cost, leaving the others unpriced - they form matched transfer pairs, which must stay unpriced for lot classification; only the odd one out needs the cost.
-However, when a lot-related commodity appears with both signs among the postings (a transfer-like shape) and its residual is not exactly one posting's amount, no cost is inferred: such a residual indicates a quantity mismatch (eg a fee deducted in kind but not recorded), and inferring a cost would attach it to both sides, mask the imbalance, and surface later as a confusing lot error.
+- Otherwise no cost is inferred: such a residual indicates a quantity mismatch (eg a fee deducted in kind but not recorded), and inferring a cost would attach it to both sides, mask the imbalance, and surface later as a confusing lot error.
 The entry instead fails the more fundamental balancedness check, which shows the residual along with a note explaining why no cost was inferred (since a user unaware of lot processing might expect this entry to balance).

 ## Disposal transactions